 The official student governing board and policymaking group of the student body, SGA acts as liaison among students, faculty, and administration.
-Through it, students can express themselves

-- Greetings

-- Contact Info
+Through it, students can express themselves collectively and initiate and execute measures to benefit the student body and college.
+Full-time students are elected to SGA by their peers during the beginning of fall semester, to staggered two-year terms.
+Officers are elected from SGA membership.

 - Academic Calendar

 - About Mineral Area College

-Admissions &

-- Records
+- Admissions & Records

 - Support Services

 - Tuition, Financial Assistance

 - Academic & General College Policies

-- Arts & Sciences Division
+- Arts & Sciences

+Division

 - Career & Technical Ed.
 Division

 - Course Descriptions

 - Administration, Faculty

 - Appendix